 Window Replacement Cost in Massachusetts: 2026 Pricing Guide

-Window replacement in Massachusetts costs $750 to $1,400 per window installed in 2026, placing it in the High cost tier nationally.
+Window replacement in Massachusetts costs $425 to $800 per window installed in 2026, placing it in the Very High cost tier nationally.
 Massachusetts has some of the highest window replacement costs in the nation, driven by Boston-area labor rates and cold winters that demand premium thermal performance.
 The state also has strong energy rebate programs that can offset costs.

 Get a personalized estimate for your Massachusetts home with our window replacement cost calculator — just enter your zip code for region-adjusted pricing.